 Education standards and competences

 The Austrian concept of education standards puts one focus on the acquisition of basic subject-specific competences as a prerequisite for sustainable and lifelong learning.
-When planning and carrying out classroom instruction, teachers have to take into consideration the systematic development of competences and the education standards which relate to these competences and can be deduced from the curriculum of the respective school type.
+When planning and conducting classroom instruction, teachers have to consider the systematic development of competences and the education standards related to these competences, which can be deduced from the curriculum of the respective school type.

-Performance appraisals are the basis for any pupil assessment.
-These must be spread as evenly as possible over the assessment period; they should help the pupils assess their own performance based on objective criteria without discouraging them or impairing their self-esteem.
+Performance appraisals form the basis for pupil assessments.
+These assessments should be evenly distributed over the assessment period, helping pupils evaluate their own performance based on objective criteria without discouragement or damage to their self-esteem.
 The appraisals and assessments are made by the teachers.
-There are no assessments for the pre-school stage; here the respective end-of-year report contains only a note confirming the pupil’s attendance.
+There are no assessments for the pre-school stage; here the respective end-of-year report only confirms the pupil’s attendance.